bio-user/smarttech-ic24/README.md

-# Transformer-Based Embeddings for Cellular Line Representation
+# Enhancing Cellular Line Representation with Transformer-Based Text Embeddings for Precision Drug Repositioning

 This repository contains the code and data used for the paper titled **"Enhancing Cellular Line Representation with Transformer-Based Text Embeddings for Precision Drug Repositioning"**.
 The project focuses on representing cellular lines using transformer-based models to aid in drug discovery and personalized medicine.